 Be All that You Can Be – or Just Be

-posted in: Stage 3, Stage 3: Step 4
+posted in: Recent, Stage 3, Stage 3: Step 4

-Chronic disease is rampant amongst teenagers.
+Chronic mental and physical Illnesses are rampant amongst teenagers.
 A 2014 paper out of Indianapolis demonstrated an 830 percent increase in hospital admissions for pain in adolescents over a seven-year span.
 In the vast majority of patients, a cause of the symptoms could not be found.
 I gave a talk at a high school a few years ago and was told that over 350 of the 1500 students had a chronic medical problem that had to be monitored.
 Eating disorders are increasing, even amongst males.
 Teen suicide is a serious problem.
 We have more resources and opportunities at our disposal than at any point in human history.
 We live in a free country with unlimited opportunities.
 Yet much of the population is miserable.
 We keep wringing our hands about the problem but are not coming up with real solutions.
 What is going on?

 Choices